i99dash docs

 pnpm test

-If unsubscribed is never called, your code has a leak — the same class of bug that throws CarStatusQuotaExceededError in production.
+If unsubscribed is never called, your code has a leak — the host enforces a per-mini-app subscriber cap and you'll eventually start seeing rejected subscribes.
 See Subscriptions.

 6. Validate the manifest + build